St. Andrew Academy Program:

 The St. Andrew Academy:

-We are bridging the vast potential of people with disabilities to in-demand job opportunities through an innovative IT academy.
+We are bridging the vast potential of people with disabilities to in-demand job opportunities through an innovative IT academy and help them realize their full God-given potential.
 This program creates specific and certified skills to help meet the strong demand for cybersecurity and network technician roles.
+We integrate the technical skills development with a faith enrichment program (Faith Pathways) to enable our graduates to achieve their full God-given potential in employment and in their Faith-life.

 We expect to complete technical training, achieve certification and secure an employment internship in less than a year.
 The program is expected to be provided at no cost to the students (funded through government, partner, and employer sponsorships), and is focused on entry-level IT skills leveraging the Cisco networking Academy.
 Target jobs are high paying network security analyst, and network technician roles.